The symplectic arc algebra is formal: Formality results

+which is arbitrary subject to the constraint that $\Phi^1: A \to A$ be an isomorphism.
 As discussed in \cite[Section 1c]{FCPLT}, there is a unique $A_{\infty}$-structure $\scrA_{\Phi}$ on the vector space $A$ such that $\Phi$ defines an $A_{\infty}$-homomorphism from $\scrA$ to $\scrA_{\Phi} $.
 The higher products which comprise $\scrA_{\Phi}$ are obtained by recursively solving the $A_{\infty}$-equation for a functor.
 For a minimal $A_{\infty}$ algebra, formality is equivalent to the existence of a formal diffeomorphism, whose linear term is the identity, such that all higher products on $\scrA_{\Phi}$ vanish.

 The construction of the required formal diffeomorphism will be done by induction on the order of vanishing of the higher products on $\scrA$.
 To this end, we introduce the notion of a minimal algebra which is formal to order $k$, i.e. such that